-- o sexism: social expectations, objectification, and access to power or wealth - o 'women's work': division of domestic and paid labour in society - o perception of women in power, affirmative action and quotas - o contemporary manifestations of inequality between the sexes (online harassment, social media, gamergate).
+- · the fundamental principles of feminism and the right to equality - sexism: social expectations, objectification, and access to power or wealth - 'women's work': division of domestic and paid labour in society - perception of women in power, affirmative action and quotas - contemporary manifestations of inequality between the sexes (online harassment, social media, gamergate).

-In completing elective 4.1, learners will gain key knowledge and understanding of:
+In completing Unit elective 1, learners will gain key knowledge and understanding of:

-- The nature of morality, moral theory and specific schools of normative ethics - How to identify, articulate and analyse ethical questions - The contemporary context of ethical issues in a globalised world - How to explore ethical ideas, responding to foundational ethical questions, viewpoints and arguments with clearly expressed logical analysis and evaluation - How to apply moral theories to a range of contemporary issues, under a number of broad strands - How to utilise key terms and approaches of moral theory - How to evaluate the strengths and limitations of moral theories - The ways in which ethical issues and their proposed solutions reflect values and ideological positions.
+- the nature of morality, moral theory and specific schools of thought - how to identify, articulate and analyse ethical questions - the contemporary context of ethical issues in a globalised world - how to explore ethical ideas, responding to foundational ethical questions, viewpoints and arguments with clearly expressed logical analysis and evaluation - how to apply moral theories to a range of contemporary issues, under a number of broad strands - how to utilise key terms and approaches of moral theory - how to evaluate the strengths and limitations of moral theories - the ways in which moral conflicts and their solutions reflect values and ideological positions.